Maine reports 862 new cases of COVID-19 in 3 days - ExBulletin

 Since the beginning of the pandemic, 105,121 COVID-19s have been recorded in Maine, killing 1,179 people.

+The overall prevalence of virus in Maine is the 17th highest in the country, with 35 new cases per 100,000 population nationwide, compared to an average of 35 new cases per 100,000 population over a 7-day period.
+According to the Maine CDC, the virus has spread primarily to unvaccinated populations, making the vaccine widely available to people who have not yet spread the vaccine, resulting in 88% of all cases. ..

+Hospitalizations are also increasing, with 216 people in Maine hospitalized for COVID-19 on Tuesday, up from 203 two weeks ago.
+On Tuesday, 79 COVID-19 patients received critical care and 41 were on mechanical ventilation.
+About 70% of hospitalizations are unvaccinated patients.

-Maine is federal regulators this week Vaccines for children 5-11 years..
+Meanwhile, Maine is preparing for final approval by federal regulators this week.
+Vaccines for children 5-11 years..
 Pharmacies, clinics and school clinics will probably be launched shortly to “shoot” later this week.

 “The initial allocation of the COVID-19 vaccine for ages 5-11 in Maine (this week) is expected to be 33,900 doses, which provides about 42% of Maine residents with the first dose.
 That’s enough.
 The US CDC has licensed the Pfizer vaccine for that age group, “said Robert Long, a spokesman for the CDC in Maine.
 “Maine pharmacies and federal programs may receive additional doses.
 Subsequent allocations will arrive weekly.”